 DECISION AND ORDER

-The account is substantially delinquent and has been for a substantial period in violation of the provisions of the Sales Tax Act.
+This account is substantially delinquent, and has been for several years in violation of the provisions of the Sales Tax Act.
 There are more than sufficient grounds to require revocation of the sales tax license.
-The Commission determines it cannot permit Respondent to continue collecting sales tax and not remitting that sales tax to the State Tax Commission as required by law.
+In addition, the Commission issues an Order of Default against Respondent for failing to appear at the Initial Hearing.

 Based upon the foregoing, the Utah State Tax Commission hereby revokes sales tax license number ##### for failure to comply with the provisions of the Sales Tax Act.

 This decision does not limit a party's right to a Formal Hearing.
 However, this Decision and Order will become the Final Decision and Order of the Commission unless any party to this case files a written request within thirty (30) days of the date of this decision to proceed to a Formal Hearing.
 Such a request shall be mailed to the address listed below and must include the Petitioner's name, address, and appeal number:

 Salt Lake City, Utah 84134

 Failure to request a Formal Hearing will preclude any further appeal rights in this matter.